 When translating Japanese materials into English, space issues often arise.
 English text can take up twice the space of Japanese, leading to design headaches in graphs, headings, and layouts.
 Don’t let your font make matters worse.

+Is your font optimized for English or Japanese?
 Different fonts have different uses.
 Fonts like MS Mincho, Yu Gothic, and Meiryo are fantastic for Japanese text—but they can wreak havoc on spacing and legibility in English translations.

 Let’s take a look at some common Japanese fonts and why they aren’t the best choice for English communications.